Melanoma is a type of skin cancer that starts out in pigment cells. Over time, it can potentially spread from those cells to other parts of the body.

-The organization also advises that people who use tanning beds before they’re 35 years old may raise their risk of developing melanoma by as much as 75 percent.
-Using tanning beds also raises the risk of developing other types of skin cancer, such as basal cell or squamous cell carcinoma.
+The organization also advises that people who use tanning beds before they’re 35 years old may raise their risk of developing melanoma by as much as

 To help protect people against the dangers of indoor tanning, Australia and Brazil have banned it altogether.
 Many other countries and states have banned indoor tanning for children under 18 years old.

 Caucasian people are more likely than members of other groups to develop melanoma, reports the AAD.
 In particular, Caucasian people with red or blonde hair and those who sunburn easily are at heightened risk.

 However, people with darker skin can also develop this type of cancer.
 When they do, it’s often diagnosed at a later stage when it’s harder to treat.

 According to the AAD, people of color are less likely than Caucasian people to survive melanoma.

 Most cases of melanoma occur in white men over the age of 55, according to the